VaidSaraswat/NotionCLI/README.md

 # NotionCLI
-This is a CLI tool which aims to achieve the same results from Notion's desktop/web application but with a CLI
+This is a CLI tool which uses Notions API to mark update the progess of tasks and also mark todo items as done within notion.

+# Getting Started